pouchdb/pouchdb/docs/plugins.md

 Example response:

 {% highlight js %}
+[
   {
     "id"    : "groupId",
     "key"   : "key1",
     "value" : "value1"
   }
+]
 {% endhighlight %}

-This method either returns the data itself or an error if not found.
+This method returns a list of stored objects that match the given key.
+Note that keys are non-unique, and no ordering is guaranteed at the `value`/`groupId` level.

 Alternatively, you can specify an options object with the familiar Couch-style `startkey`/`endkey`/`descending`/`skip`/`limit`, which behave exactly like those parameters when used in `allDocs()` or `query()`: